 I’m sure a lot of mums have had someone tell them that babies grow up so fast.
-So, cherish it.
+So, cherish every moment.
 I know people mean well sometimes, or maybe they are just trying to make conversation, but I always hate when I hear it.

 But when you are so sleep deprived you are constantly in a zombie-like state, forever trying to work out where you put your keys you had in your hand two seconds ago or why you keep putting the milk in the cupboard, you don’t need to hear that.

 When it comes up in conversation the rough time you’ve been having, and you get that grin, and you just know it’s coming.
 “They’re so little, it won’t last forever.
 Cherish it.
+Cherish every moment.
 One day you’ll miss it.”
-Yeah, right.